sfermigier/awesome-functional-python/README.md

 #### Tranducers

+(Both projects are dead).

 - [Tranducers-Python](https://github.com/cognitect-labs/transducers-python) ★202 - "Transducers are composable algorithmic transformations".
-- [Transducers](https://github.com/sixty-north/python-transducers) ★56 - "This is a port of the transducer concept from Clojure to Python, with an emphasis on providing as Pythonic as interpretation of transducers as possible, rather than reproducing Clojurisms more literally".
+- [Transducers](https://github.com/sixty-north/python-transducers) ★55 - "This is a port of the transducer concept from Clojure to Python, with an emphasis on providing as Pythonic as interpretation of transducers as possible, rather than reproducing Clojurisms more literally".

 #### Support for reactive style

-- [RxPy](https://github.com/ReactiveX/RxPY) ★4642 - "Reactive Extensions for Python".
+- [RxPy](https://github.com/ReactiveX/RxPY) ★4650 - "Reactive Extensions for Python".
 - [broqer](https://github.com/semiversus/python-broqer) ★73 - "Library to operate with continuous streams of data in a reactive style"
 - [sodium-python](https://github.com/mode89/sodium-python) ★3 - "Python implementation of Sodium - Functional Reactive Programming (FRP) Library"

 #### Lenses and declarative data manipulations

-- [Glom](https://github.com/mahmoud/glom) ★1809 - "Python's nested data operator (and CLI), for all your declarative restructuring needs.".
+- [Glom](https://github.com/mahmoud/glom) ★1813 - "Python's nested data operator (and CLI), for all your declarative restructuring needs.".
-- [python-lenses](https://github.com/ingolemo/python-lenses) ★292 - "A python lens library for manipulating deeply nested immutable structures".
+- [python-lenses](https://github.com/ingolemo/python-lenses) ★293 - "A python lens library for manipulating deeply nested immutable structures".

 #### Other / specialized

-- [deal](https://github.com/orsinium/deal) ★662 - "Design by contract for Python with many validators support."
+- [deal](https://github.com/orsinium/deal) ★664 - "Design by contract for Python with many validators support."
 - [chainable](https://github.com/olirice/chainable) ★182 - "Method chaining built on generators".
-- [ADT](https://github.com/jspahrsummers/adt) ★167 - Algebraic data types for Python
+- [ADT](https://github.com/jspahrsummers/adt) ★168 - Algebraic data types for Python
 - [sumtypes](https://github.com/radix/sumtypes) ★42 - "Sum Types, aka Tagged Unions, for Python".
 - [py-frm](https://github.com/phelps-sg/py-frm) ★1 - "Proof-of-concept Functional-Relational Mapping (FRM) for Python"
 - [python-mini-lambda](https://github.com/smarie/python-mini-lambda) ★13 - "Simple Lambda functions without lambda x: and with string conversion capability"
 - [Orinoco](https://github.com/paysure/orinoco) ★11 - "Functional composable pipelines allowing clean separation of the business logic and its implementation"
-- [slist](https://github.com/thejaminator/slist) ★10 - "A drop-in replacement for the python mutable list.
+- [slist](https://github.com/thejaminator/slist) ★11 - "A drop-in replacement for the python mutable list.
 But with much more methods for typesafe method chaining."

 ### Languages